-The establishment of a 24 hour coral reef hotline to receive reports of coral reef injuries has been completed through the day to day operation of the RIPR program, as described above in Section 2.3 of the management options.
-Florida Division of Emergency Management's State Warning Point (SWP) were unwilling to host the hotline due to the potential high call volume, so it has now been organized in conjunction with FDEP's other marine event projects, the Southeast Florida Marine Debris Reporting and Removal Program and SEMERP.
+The establishment of a 24 hour coral reef hotline to receive reports of coral reef injuries has been completed through the day to day operation of the RIPR Program, as described above in Section 2.3 of the management options.
+Florida Division of Emergency Management's State Warning Point (SWP) was unwilling to host the hotline due to the potential high call volume, so it has now been organized in conjunction with FDEP's SEAFAN.
 The hotline has been created, and will allow the caller to leave a message in one of three voicemail boxes (marine debris, disturbance events, groundings and anchoring).
-Each mailbox will contain detailed instructions and will be checked daily by the FDOU, LBSP, and RIPR coordinators, respectively.
-The groundings and anchoring mailbox message is as follows:
+Each mailbox will contain detailed instructions and is checked daily by the SEAFAN Coordinator.
+The hotline will be used to receive calls from members of the general public.
+The RIPR Coordinator will also continue to monitor the cell phone dedicated to grounding calls from other Trustees.